ssmiller25/recipe/content/recipe/vegetarian_shepards_pie.md

 ### Vegetable Filling

 1. Heat olive oil in a large skillet over medium heat.
-2. Add shallot, mushrooms, carrots, and cauliflower.
+2. Add celery, mushrooms, carrots, and cauliflower.
 Season with 2 tsp salt and pepper.
 Sauté until mushrooms release their moisture and veggies begin to brown (about 10 minutes).
-3. In a small bowl, whisk cornstarch with 2 tbsp of red wine to create a slurry.
+3. In a small bowl, whisk cornstarch with 2 tbsp of cranberry juice to create a slurry.
 Add remaining wine, vegetable stock, tomato paste, and peas; stir to combine.
 4. Pour broth mixture over sautéed vegetables.
 Cook for 2-3 minutes, stirring, until the liquid thickens and coats the veggies.